fazo96/ipfs-boards/PROTOCOL.md

 - profile.json - user's profile data, like name, email, etc
 - ipfs-boards-version.txt - used to store compatibility information

+In the future, the Data Storage will be changed to comply with IPLD and [POST](https://github.com/ipfs/POST)

 #### Board settings

     {